 We believe that our culture has contributed to our success to date.
 We have invested in building a strong corporate culture and believe it is one of our most important and sustainable sources of competitive advantage.
 Our corporate culture is team-oriented, community-based and rooted in company values to promote close alignment between employees throughout the organization.
 Community strengthening events and team activities encourage cross-team and cross-location interactions.
 This foundation promotes an understanding of our organizational values and ensures that our team members stand for and contribute to the vision and objectives of the company.
 Any failure to maintain our culture could negatively affect our ability to retain and recruit personnel, which is critical to our growth, and to effectively focus on and pursue our corporate objectives.
 In addition, as we develop the systems and processes associated with being a public company, we may find it difficult to maintain these important aspects of our culture.
 Furthermore, as we grow and evolve on an international scale, we may find it increasingly difficult to maintain these beneficial aspects of our corporate culture throughout our global footprint.
-If we fail to maintain our corporate culture, or if we are unable to retain or hire key personnel that contribute positively to our corporate culture, our business and competitive position may be harmed.
+If we fail to maintain our corporate culture, our business and competitive position may be harmed.